Data Wrangling

 The in Operator

-Let’s try checking that all our metadata samples are in our expression data.
-We can do this by using the in operator, which allows us to check for membership in a collection.
+Let’s try checking if all our metadata samples are also in our expression data.
+We will use the in operator to check for membership in a collection.

 x = metadata.index